Annapurna Circuit Trek Distance: Day to Day Distance Breakdown

 Today, you will cover more distance than any other day on the entire Annapurna trek.
 You will reach the starting point of the trek today.

-You will be driving from Kathmandu to Besisahar via a tourist bus which will take around 7-8 hours to reach.
+You will be driving from Kathmandu to Besisahar via a tourist bus, which will take around 7-8 hours to reach.
 Upon your arrival at Besisahar, you must change the vehicle to get to Chamje, another 3-hour ride.

 Chamje is the starting point of the Annapurna Circuit Trek.
 From Besisahar to Chamje, the road crosses many villages, terraced rice fields, beautiful huts, river gorges, and cliffs.
 If the weather favors you, you can get beautiful views of mountains like Manaslu and Himalchuli.
+While taking a Jeep to Manang is possible, we strongly advise against it beyond Chamje due to the high altitude.
+Stopping the Jeep journey at Chamje allows sufficient time for your body to acclimatize to the changing conditions.

 On and around Annapurna Circuit Trek